thiagocaproni/noms2024/README.md

 To build and test the software, produce all results and figures, follow these steps:

-### Reproducing the results
+### Training the models

 The training scripts are in `code/timegan/train`.
 In this folder there are two scripts: `timegan32.py` and `timegan64.py`.
-As detailed in our paper, we generated synthetic data for two different PDP scenarios: 32 and 64 packets in switch buffes size.
+As detailed in our paper, we generated synthetic data for two different PDP scenarios: 32 and 64 packets in switch buffes

-> Training the models
+### Generating synthetic data from models

+### Evaluating models and generating synthetic datasets

 ## License

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.

-The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the JOURNAL NAME.